jerolba/jfleet/README.md

    - Use a composite key as primary key if the domain also allows it
    - If you control the concurrency access to the table, at the beginning of insertion process, get the max Id value and, from Java, increment and set a new Id value to each object

-If you opt for an autogenerate strategy, you can avoid creating a field with the @Id column because it will be always null.
+If you opt for an autogenerate strategy, breaking the [JPA specification](http://download.oracle.com/otn-pub/jcp/persistence-2.0-fr-eval-oth-JSpec/persistence-2_0-final-spec.pdf?AuthParam=1517785731_05caec473636207cb2f5000798645aba), you can avoid creating a field with the @Id column because it will be always null.
 But you can keep it if you want, or you are reusing a class from a existing JPA model.

-In an autogenerate strategy, ORMs like JPA populate the @Id field of your objects as they insert rows in the database, but due to the insertion technique used by JFleet, primary keys created by the database can not be retrieved for each inserted row, and is not possible to set it back to each object.
+In an autogenerate strategy, ORMs like JPA populate the @Id field of your objects as they insert rows in the database.
+But due to the insertion technique used by JFleet, primary keys created by the database can not be retrieved for each inserted row, and is not possible to set it back to each object.

 ### Annotations